saurabhbajaj123/GNN_minibatch_vs_fullbatch/README.md

 ```

 #### Table 8
 Run the training scripts with the best hyperparameters for all the datasets and systems.
-For mini-batch (DGL/DGL_reference_implementation/Distributed/MultiGPU), run with different sampling algorithms from [GNN_MB-FB_Comparison mb-training](https://github.com/goodluck-hojae/GNN_MB-FB_Comparison/tree/main/mb-training).
+For example
 ```
-cd <system>/
+cd PipeGCN/
-bash scripts/<dataset>.sh
+bash scripts/reddit.sh
 ```
+To run with different sampling algorithms from [GNN_MB-FB_Comparison mb-training](https://github.com/goodluck-hojae/GNN_MB-FB_Comparison/tree/main/mb-training).

 #### Figure 3
 This figure shows the test accuracy for different datasets and different systems.
 To reproduce this figure, you need to run the training script for all the systems and datasets.
 Save the test accuracy in a csv file and plot it using the plot_figure3.py script.